jneen/parsimmon/README.md

 ## Examples

-See the [examples][] directory for annotated examples of parsing JSON, Lisp, and math.
+See the [examples][] directory for annotated examples of parsing JSON, Lisp, a Python-ish language, and math.

 ## Basics